TacoSteemers/usbud/README.md

 ## USB Storage Back Up Daemon
 The daemon will back up all mounted partitions on USB storage devices.
-The daemon supports per-partition blacklisting and whitelisting.
-Either list consists of a file that contains one device id on each line.
-One can use the 'uslist' executable to find the device ids.
-Log output can be found in syslog.
-This project is known to work on some GNU/Linux distributions. usbud depends on the availability of items such as '/sys/block' and '/proc/mounts' and the application 'rsync'.
+This project is known to work on some GNU/Linux distributions. usbud depends on the availability of items such as '/sys/block' and '/proc/mounts', the application 'rsync'.
 **Important note: the USB storage back up daemon should not be confused with a 'full' backup solution.
 It should be used in conjunction with a 'full' backup solution.**

+## Features

+- Will create a full backup of your USB storage's mounted partitions
+- Will not backup data that has not changed
+- Supports cardreaders and SD cards
+- Supports black- and whitelisting
+- Can provide notifications

+The daemon supports per-partition blacklisting and whitelisting.
+Either list consists of a file that contains one (custom) device id on each line.
+One can use the included 'uslist' executable to find the device ids.

 ## Instructions on running the daemon
 The daemon can be run with a command like the following: